-* Documented materials or information about the art related by someone familiar with the art or who knows the artist and who is qualified to speak authoritatively about the art.
+* Documented materials or information about the art related by someone familiar with the art or who personally knows the artist and who is qualified to speak authoritatively about the art.

-Good provenance almost always increases the value and desirability of a work of art because, first and foremost, it authenticates the art.
+Good solid provenance almost always increases the value and desirability of a work of art because, first and foremost, it authenticates the art.
 Good provenance also provides important information about and insight into a work of art's history.
-Unscrupulous sellers know the value of provenance and can sometimes go to great lengths to manufacture or fabricate phony provenance for their art.
+Unscrupulous sellers know the value of provenance and sometimes go to great lengths to manufacture or fabricate phony provenance for their art.
 The good news is that phony provenance is relatively easy to detect in most cases.
 The following guidelines will help protect you from buying art with fake or questionable provenance:

-* NUMBER ONE: NEVER BID ON OR BUY ART WITHOUT SEEING THE PROVENANCE FIRST.
+* FIRST AND FOREMOST: NEVER BID ON OR BUY ART WITHOUT SEEING THE PROVENANCE FIRST.
 Sellers may say they have provenance, but will only show or give it to winning bidders or buyers after they purchase the art.
-Other common excuses for not showing provenance include protecting the privacy of the previous owners or keeping bidders from contacting previous owners.
+Other common excuses for not showing provenance include protecting the privacy of the previous owners, keeping bidders from contacting previous owners, or keeping it private.
 In most cases, the real reason for not showing the provenance is that it's questionable in nature or worse yet, it doesn't even exist.
 If the seller won't let you see it up front, don't bid and don't buy.
 Period.

 * Provenance must specifically describe the piece of art that's being offered for sale in order to be valid.
 It should contain important information including dimensions, medium, date of creation (if known), title (if known), and other relevant details.
 Documents that do not specifically describe the work of art in question do not constitute valid provenance.